WitherredAway/library-management-system/README.md

 # Library Management System
 CBSE Class 11 Library Management System Computer Science Project using MySQL
 - For a simpler program. check out [`old-with-sql`](https://github.com/WitherredAway/library-management-system/tree/old-with-sql)
-- For a simpler program using Dictionaries insteade of MySQL, check out [`without-sql`](https://github.com/WitherredAway/library-management-system/tree/without-sql)
+- For a simpler program using Dictionaries instead of MySQL, check out [`without-sql`](https://github.com/WitherredAway/library-management-system/tree/without-sql)

 Feel free to use this program, but instead of just blindly copy-pasting it, please try to understand what is happening in the program before using it.

-Also feel free to open any issues if you have any questions.
+Also, feel free to open any issues if you have any questions.
 Not really accepting contributions though because this is a school project done in a very specific required way, but feel free to suggest any changes.
 I hope this helps :)

 ### Output
 ## Main Menu